Emotional and Psychological Trauma

 Eat a well-balanced diet.
 Eating small, well-balanced meals throughout the day will help you keep your energy up and minimize mood swings.
 Avoid sugary and fried foods and eat plenty of omega-3 fats—such as salmon, walnuts, soybeans, and flaxseeds—to give your mood a boost.

 Reduce stress.
 Try relaxation techniques such as meditation, yoga, or deep breathing exercises.
 Schedule time for activities that bring you joy such as favorite hobbies.

 When to seek professional help

-Recovering from a traumatic event takes time, and everyone heals at his or her own pace.
+Recovering from trauma takes time, and everyone heals at their own pace.
 But if months have passed and your symptoms aren’t letting up, you may need professional help from a trauma expert.

 Seek help for trauma if you're:

 - Having trouble functioning at home or work